Thalassery cuisine: Malabar cuisine

 There are broadly two classes of non-vegetarian cuisine in Kerala: Malabar cuisine, which is from North Kerala, and Syrian-Christian cuisine which is from the South (Travancore and Kochi regions).

 The two are clearly distinct: the former has Mughlai-Arab, Portuguese, British, Dutch, and French influences and the latter includes a mix of Kerala traditional dishes rich in coconut, as well as various recipes of Syrian, Jewish, Dutch, Portuguese and British origin.

 Most dishes of Malabar cuisine, including Thalassery biryani, involve frying in ghee.

 There are sweet and spicy variants and they are predominantly non-vegetarian.
-Some typical examples include ari pathiri, chatti pathiri, coin porottas, kallummakaya (mussels) fry, arikkadukka (stuffed fried mussels) and biryanis with chicken, mutton, prawns, fish and egg, as well as sweeteners such as aleesa and Kadalapparippu ada.
+Some typical examples include ari pathiri, chatti pathiri, kallummakaya (mussels) fry, arikkadukka (stuffed fried mussels) and biryanis with chicken, mutton, prawns, fish and egg, as well as sweeteners such as aleesa and Kadalapparippu ada.
 The sweeteners are mostly used as snacks to be consumed in the afternoon or early evening.

 Biryani was introduced into the region due to Islamic influence and the recipe gradually evolved into Thalassery biryani.
 Biryani is traditionally seen only as an occasional serving and not as staple food.